kaehec/WizellineChallenge1/README.md

 Organization

-There are 10 test, they are designed to run individually.
+There are 10 test stored on Test folder, they are dessigned to run individually.

 Execution